code00000001/myproject-wx-miniapp/README.md

 ## Bugs

-### Detection of direction of divice
+### Detection of direction of device

 #### Symptoms

-wx.stopDeviceMotionListening (which used to stop detecting the change of direction of the divice) doesn't work on iOS
+wx.stopDeviceMotionListening (which used to stop detecting the change of direction of the device) doesn't work on iOS

 #### Cause

-Office doc says it's bug of minapp.
+Office doc says it's bug of minapp itself.

 #### 解决

 Our boss of products let us first detect which OS the user is using.
-If not iOS, continue to detect the change of diretion of the divice, otherwise ...233
+If not iOS, continue to detect the change of diretion of the device, otherwise ...233

-Method that detects which the OS
+Method that detects which the OS is
 ```javascript
 const isIOS = () => {
   let result;